Harrisburg Premises Liability Lawyer

 A premises liability case in Pennsylvania typically refers to personal injury cases where you sustain injuries at someone else's property due to defective and hazardous conditions.
 Most premises liability cases are due to the carelessness or negligence of the property owner.

-If you have been in such an accident and want to win a premises liability case, you will need the services of one of our professional attorneys at the Law Office of Jason R. Carpenter.
+If you have been in such an accident and want to win a premises liability case, you will need the services of one of our Harrisburg premises liability attorneys at the Law Office of Jason R. Carpenter.
 We will help you prove that your injuries were a direct result of the property owner's failure to maintain the premises to the required standard.

 That said, it is essential for you to note that just because you sustained an injury on someone's property, it does not automatically make the property owner liable.
 Similarly, just because your injury resulted from an unsafe condition does not imply that it was due to the property owner's negligence.